 - Feng Shui Master Lam Kam Chuen

 The Mattos Phoenix was chosen for its iconography which resonates with many world cultures.
 There are Chinese, Japanese, Russian, Egyptian, and Native American counterparts of the Phoenix.
 (Fêng-Huang, Ho-oo, Firebird, Benu, and Thunderbird respectively).
 All of these birds are identified with the sun.
 The symbolism of the Phoenix rising from the ashes is a metaphor of perseverance through struggle, hope, and renewal.
 It is gender neutral and vegetarian according to many mythological representations.
 Corresponding to the physical features of the school’s design, the phoenix fire is orange and body grey as are the Mattos campus buildings.
-The founding team of Jackie Vo-Felbinger, Esther Chung, Natalie Tice, Alexandrea Hernandez, Chelsea Andon and Vivian Sun selected the mascot and mascot logo as a team and field tested with members of the MUSD community.
+The founding team of Jackie Vo-Felbinger, Esther Chung, Natalie Tice, Alexandrea Hernandez, Chelsea Andon and Vivian Sun selected the mascot and mascot logo as a team with input from members of the MUSD community.